shovon/fediverse/learning/everything-fediverse.md

 Again, that above document will expand to what we saw earlier, but this time, most expanders will do an additional lookup over at `https://example.com/ns` to retrieve and interpret the context.

 > [!Note]
-> Depedning on the expansion library that you use, you can also supply your own contexts.
+> Depending on the expansion library that you use, you can also supply your own contexts.
 >
 > This is especially useful for applications where each actor in a networking application already knows what the context is, and so senders are free to omit the `@context` field, if they so choose.
 >
 > This is especially important with ActivityPub, since the specification states that absent the context, then interpretation (typically expansion, among others) must be done with the ActivityStreams context.

+> [!Note]
+> As far as JSON-LD interpreters are concerned, a context pointed to by a URL is the only thing that will only ever trigger a network reqeuest.
+Beyond that JSON-LD is merely a data interchange format, and any application-level inconsistencies must be handled between clients/servers.

 ### JSON-LD and triples